Thursday, February 22, 2007

 6 Tbs soy sauce

-7 Tbs. brown sugar, or Sucanat
+7 Tbs. brown sugar

 1 Tbs cornstarch dissolved in 1 T. cold water